TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-lonely-tower.md

 ---
-title: "Tower"
+title: "The Lonely Tower"
 type: "Chapter"
 ---

-## The tower

-The tower is as Meriele and Prince Aseir saw in their dreams: tall, standing at around 130ft, it narrows slightly as it goes towards the top.
+The tower stands tall, around 130ft, it narrows slightly towards the top.
 There's no decoration and no windows.
 The unweathered stone is smooth to touch.

+A prison for Elydir, she is bound here until the Dawnsword Amulet is returned to her.

 The door faces towards the entrance of the valley and is easy to find.